alazaroc/blog-web-code/_posts/2024-01-14-mastering-aws-cloud9-for-docker-deployment.md

 Now, let's proceed to test two microservices – one built with `Node.js` and the other with `Python`.
 You can find the sample code for these microservices [here](https://github.com/alazaroc/microservices){:target="_blank"}.

-These two applications are prepared to be executed locally directly (after installation of the packages/libraries), but they also contain a Dockerfile, so they are containerized and we can use docker to test them.
+These two applications are prepared to be executed locally directly (after installation of the packages/libraries), but they also contain a Dockerfile, so they are containerized and we can use Docker to test them.

 > Docker and Cloud9 together create a robust environment for containerized application development.
 > Docker encapsulates the application environment, ensuring consistency across different stages of development.